mydobie/sortTable/README.md

 ```

-Information for each data row is contained in an object with the followign keys.
+Information for each data row is contained in an object with the following keys.

 <table>
   <tr>